 Set in the UK, it was first published by Random House in January 2008, before being released as an e-book in 2011 and then translated into Russian as Code Kabbalah.

 November 1308: a cathedral in the Yorkshire Dales is deliberately burned to the ground by its Abbott to hide a religious artefact from foreign invaders.
-But like most secrets, it hasn’t stayed buried long enough.
+But like most secrets, it hasn’t stay buried long enough.

 Present day: James Steepleton is in trouble again.
 Fined £5,000 for driving under the influence of alcohol, he’s broke and destined, it seems, for a six month stint in gaol unless he can find the necessary funds.
 His old study group from university— Elise, Ashvin, Morgan and Eric—rally together to raise the money.
 Not far outside the Yorkshire town of Skipton, the group stumbles across the ruined cathedral and a journey into myth and legend begins.

 The mysterious Order of the Brightening Dawn holds the answers, but uncovering the truth will strike at the very heart of what it is to be human.
 The wheels of history turn and it is time for the Fivefold Cabal to rise again.

 You can read a preview of FIVEFOLD—and purchase the e-book—from the following locations: